 When to Destroy

 In general, destroy is an option only if the drive is not functioning or physically cannot go through the purge process.
 According to the NIST report, “The application of Destructive techniques may be the only option when media fails…other clear or purge techniques cannot be effectively applied…or when verification of Clear or Purge methods fails”.
 ACE Recycling adheres to this statement.
 Purge and Destroy achieve the same outcome concerning information security.
 The main difference is the hard drive is taken out of the circular model when destroyed.
 In a genuine circular economy, items would be reused, refurbished, repaired, or reduced in consumption before the last resort of destruction.

-ACE Recycling is committed to the security of your data and a circular economy.
-The NIST Report outlines a path to achieve both.
+ACE Recycling is committed to securing your data and a circular economy.
+The NIST Report outlines a path to achieve both for businesses and individuals.
 With a focus on reusing as many materials as possible, we help lower technology costs, reduce environmental impacts, and make technology accessible to all.